 We work in partnership with the Massachusetts Immigrant and Refugee Advocacy Coalition (MIRA) and many other community based organizations to promote Comprehensive Immigration Reform and advocate for the rights and opportunities of all immigrants and refugees.

-In the current political environment, new anti-immigrant policies are being introduced regularly.
 To follow our views on critical policies, click here.

 How you can help